anpabeltj/address-book-anpabelt/README.md

-# 📬 Address Book Project
+# 📬 Address Book

 ## Overview

-The **Address Book Project** is a simple yet powerful application designed to help users manage their contacts efficiently.
+The **Address Book** is a simple yet powerful application designed to help users manage their contacts efficiently.
 It provides an intuitive interface for storing, organizing, and retrieving contact information, making it a convenient tool for personal and professional use.

 You can access it here [address-book-anpabelt.com](https://test.com)